lambdaisland/ornament/README.md

 same names that Tailwind provides, but you can define custom rules, or adjust the color palette.
 (See [Customizing Girouette](#customizing-girouette)).

+Note that you can mix and match these.
+You should be able to use a Girouette keyword anywhere where you would use a Garden properties map.

 ### Garden Extensions

 Ornament does a certain amount of pre-processing before passing the rules over to Garden for compilation.
 This allows us to support some extra syntax which we find more convenient.

+#### Special "tags"

+Use these as the first element in a vector to opt into special handling.
+Some of these are used where a selector would be used, others are helpers for defining property values.

 - `:at-media`